coalton-raylib

 the problem

-this is because you have to restart the entire program you're working on every time you compile a new change[1] .
+this is because one must restart the entire program they're working on every time a new change is compiled[1] .

 one possible solution